-We need to deliberately ELECT and HIRE people with disabilities so that everyone is included in the design and decisions that make our city awesome.
+It’s great that the City of Victoria has adopted the Accessibility Framework and has an Accessibility Advisory Committee.
+We need to deliberately elect and hire people with different abilities so that everyone is included in the design and decisions that make our city awesome.